AuditSail logo

 When data is no longer required it is securely deleted or anonymised.
 Where deletion is not immediately possible (for example in backup systems), we will isolate it from further processing until deletion is possible.

-If AuditSail is the data controller for your personal data, you have the following rights:
+If AuditSail is the data controller for your personal data (for example, you are a platform user or you have contacted us directly), you have the following rights:

 • Right of access - to obtain a copy of the personal data we hold about you